cashlycash/CodeTech-Discord-Bot/selfhosting.md

 ## config.json
 IN config.json most of the values are the ids but there can be others too.
 Use common sense for it.
 ## Hosting
-I say use replit, heroku (about to die), or any host which allows nodejs applications
+I say use replit, heroku (about to die), or any host which allows nodejs applications.
+I personally use render.com for it